St. Athanasius Learning Center – Where Great Things Happen!

 The mission of St.Athanasius Catholic Academy, working in partnership with its parents and community, is to provide Academy students with a safe and caring environment to foster a sound academic education while instilling and nurturing a solid sense of Catholic Identity.
 There are opportunities to encourage students’ creativity, responsibility, scholarship, leadership, and citizenship.

 As Christians, we envision the maturation of students into life-long learners, who will use their intelligence, faith, and talent to contribute to the development of a just world.
 We endeavor to educate students who by their faith, like our patron St. Athanasius, will make their presence known.

 Welcome to Mrs. Auricchio’s page!!

-As the Learning Center Coordinator, I work closely with students who need extra help or reinforcement of different content areas they are learning in the classroom.
-In addition, I work with students who have IEP’s to ensure the modifications and accommodations they are entitled to are fulfilled.
-I advocate and work as the liaison with the Department of Education to ensure all paperwork is up-to-date and that your child receives the necessary services.
+As the Learning Center Coordinator, I work closely with students who need extra help or reinforcement of various content areas they are learning in their classrooms.
+I work with students who have IEP’s to ensure the modifications and accommodations are fulfilled.
+I advocate and work as the liaison with the Department of Education to ensure all paperwork is up-to-date and attend annual IEP phone conferences so that your child receives the necessary services.

 Please know that your child’s education is extremely important and if we work together as a team we can accomplish great things.

 Students who attend the Learning Center will need the following supplies: